Rubix982/Rubix982/README.md

 I'm not very active on Kaggle, but I hope I can come back and compete seriously some day in the future

+If you would like to see my current resume, you can see that [here](https://drive.google.com/file/d/1IgkINGINchreIYT-BthW4ReuviERR2F4/view)

 <h2 align="left">Biography</h2>

 Hi!
 I'm Saif, I'm a undergrad from FAST NUCES, Karachi, majoring in Computer Science.
 I'm generally very interested in Software Engineering, Open Source Technologies.
 My technical expertise lies with working in Web Development related projects, the MERN stack, Django, MySQL, Mongo, Neo4j, APIs such as the FB / Messenger API, Twilio API, learned a bit of the Cloud on GCP / Qwiklabs, learned about DevOps, CI/CD, TDD.